-NGO Monitor’s report of HRW’s Middle East activities from 2001 to 2009, with over 80 pages of case studies and analyses of HRW’s publications related to
+NGO Monitor’s report of HRW’s Middle East activities from 2001 to 2009, with over 80 pages of case studies and analyses of HRW’s publications related to Israel, includes:

 Â• Methodological failures: HRW’s publications related to Israel, including the 2002 Jenin reports, the 2006 Lebanon war, and the flood of publications on Gaza, rely largely on claims from unreliable eyewitnesses, and local NGOs with limited or no credibility.
 These reports consistently confuse speculation with fact, distort international law and omit evidence that does not support the predetermined conclusions.
 (In many cases, HRW ignored videos showing Hamas and Hezbollah use of human shields.)
 These practices systematically violate the NGO fact-finding guidelines of the International Bar Association.